WhatsApp

 What is an opportunistic infection?

-An opportunistic infection is an infection that is more frequent or more severe because of a weakened immune system, called HIV immunosuppression.2
+An opportunistic infection is an infection that is more frequent or more severe because of a weakened immune system, called immunosuppression, such as in a person with HIV.2

 When a person with HIV gets an opportunistic infection, they will get diagnosed with AIDS (also known as HIV stage 3), the most serious stage of HIV infection.2